matthiasprobst/h5RDMtoolbox/README.md

 processing and sharing of data using the HDF5 file format pursuing the [FAIR](https://www.nature.com/articles/sdata201618) principles.

 All functionalities are wrapped around the [`h5py` package](https://www.h5py.org/).
-Flexible, user-defined conventions, which are standardized attributes and file layout specifications achieve the goals of sustainable data management.
+By defining standardized attributes and a layout, the file content, especially the meta data can be controlled.
+By employing such "conventions", researchers can achieve improved consistency and structure in metadata, enabling easier **data discovery**, **interpretation**, and **exchange**, which ultimately results in broader **data reuse** within the scientific community

-By including other packages such as `xarray`, visualization of data becomes fast and easy.
-Also, a database-solution for HDF5 files is provided.
+By including other packages such as `xarray`, the meta information are carried with the data.
+This reduces the risk of errors, facilities the work and enables higher quality visualization as meta information are added automatically to the plot.
+Finally, a **database-solution** for HDF5 files is provided, too.

 ## Documentation